 Robbins officials said this scenario is all too common and is a main reason they refuse to install a subpar vinyl flooring product for their customers.

-There is no comparison between a Gerflor vinyl and a high-quality maple basketball court.
+There is no comparison between a vinyl and a high-quality maple basketball court.
 For Robbins, athlete and user safety is of the utmost concern.
-That’s why Robbins is the only U.S. flooring manufacturer with a full-time research and product development staff dedicated to maximizing player safety.
+That’s why Robbins has a dedicated full-time research and product development staff that is committed to maximizing player safety.

 “The best thing you can do on a floor system to prevent injuries is make the floor system as uniform as possible, that means every step the individual takes is performing the same,” explains Robbins Maple Product Manager John Puening.
 “With our wood floor it’s basically going to be one monolithic surface.”